uvarc/courses/workshops/cli/README.md

 ## Finding Things

-Find where a program is.
+Find a program.
 Where is `bash`?

     whereis bash
     which bash

-Find a word somewhere in a stack of files
+Find a word somewhere in a stack of files (any type of file)

     grep "dog" ./*